 - While running, squatting or jumping, bending at the hip and waist allows the forces of landing to attenuate through the large muscle group, thereby reducing the ground reaction forces at the joints that are prone to injury: the ankle, the knee and the spine.
 People who run and walk with a very stiff-legged gait don't attenuate this shock very well and eventually end up with stress fractures, plantar fasciitis, and joint pain from excessive landing pressure.

 - The glutes, being excellent shock absorbers, can also offload the excessive loading the of calf muscles, which are already heavily utilized during running.
 This could be very helpful for the long-distance runner who is prone to calf strains.

-3) Because trunk stability and strength depends heavily on a stable pelvis, that is bolstered by good glute strength.
+- Because trunk stability and strength depend heavily on a stable pelvis, that is bolstered by good glute strength.

 - Also, the glutes are heavily depended on when performing squats and lifts.
 Such in the case of picking up a heavy load from the ground, without adequate glute strength one would hinge at the waist to lift.
 This is dangerous and could exacerbate already-present back pain and may even cause issues as serious as a lumbar disc herniation.

 - In sciatic problems, strengthening the Gluteus Maximus decreases work done by the piriformis muscle when walking.
 This is helpful because the piriformis muscle sits on top of the sciatic nerve and relieving tension here would relieve pressure on the nerve.